-The Commission plans to release an issues paper to guide people in preparing a submission.
-It sets out some of the issues and questions the Commission has identified as relevant at this early stage of the inquiry.
+The Commission has released an issues paper to guide people in preparing a submission.
+It sets out some of the issues and questions the Commission has identified as relevant at this early stage of the study.
 Participants should provide evidence to support their views, including data and specific examples where possible.

 Draft report release

-The Commission will seek further information and feedback following the release of a draft report at a date yet to be determined.
+The Commission will seek further information and feedback following the release of a draft report which is expected to be released October/November 2019.

 Final report to Government and release